cjprybol/reproducibility-via-singularity/README.md

-# Make your research project more reproducable with [Singularity](http://singularity.lbl.gov)
+# Make your research more reproducable with [Singularity](http://singularity.lbl.gov)
 Services like [GitHub](https://github.com/), [Bitbucket](https://bitbucket.org), and [GitLab](https://about.gitlab.com/) have democratized access to affordable (or free!) tools that reinforce reproducability in research, via the code repositories that these services offer.
 These services make it easier to backup, version control, collaborate on, and distribute code (or any other text-based file).
 These features make it easier for researchers to write and maintain high-quality code.
 These features also increase the chance that someone else will review the code for errors or bugs.
 These reviews can be done by some combination of reading and executing the code.
 Unfortunately, unless the code is run on the exact same computer, while logged in as the same user, getting the same code to run the same way can be a research project in and of itself.